-In recent years concern has been expressed at the inadequate level of Latinity seen in medieval studies, both in doctoral theses and in published work.
-This is clearly serious in a subject in which most of the primary sources (documentary, narrative, philosophical, theological, and literary) are in Latin: essential material may be either ignored or misunderstood.
+In recent years, concern has been expressed at the inadequate level of Latinity seen in medieval studies, both in doctoral theses and in published work.
+This is clearly serious in a subject in which most of the primary sources (documentary, narrative, philosophical, theological, and literary) are in Latin; essential material may be either ignored or misunderstood.
 One step towards improving the situation would be an internationally accepted standard of competence, against which potential medievalists could measure themselves.
 The logistic problems of establishing such a standard, however, would be formidable.
-Therefore, the Centre for Medieval Studies in Toronto has decided to make its own examinations in Medieval Latin (held twice annually) available to the medieval community at large, and will issue `statements of proficiency’ (at Level One and Level Two) to successful candidates.
-‘External’ candidates will take the same examinations as Toronto students and at the same time.
+Therefore, the Centre for Medieval Studies in Toronto has decided to make its own examinations in Medieval Latin (held twice annually) available to the medieval community at large and will issue `statements of proficiency’ (at Level One and Level Two) to successful candidates.
+‘External’ candidates will take the same examinations as Toronto students at the same time.

 The Medieval Latin program at the Centre for Medieval Studies was established in 1969, and its Level One and Level Two pass standards have been maintained since then.
-The program is administered by the standing Committee for Medieval Latin Studies.
+The program is administered by the Standing Committee for Medieval Latin Studies.
 The committee includes three elected students (who do not participate in the examination discussions) in addition to regular faculty members.
 Examinations are set by two faculty members, but the pass list is decided by the whole committee.

 Separate examinations are set at Level One and Level Two.